mix-blockchain/mix-docs/index.rst

 ..
-LINK Blockchain documentation master file, created by sphinx-quickstart on Sun Oct  2 16:38:26 2016.
+MIX Blockchain documentation master file, created by sphinx-quickstart on Sun Oct  2 16:38:26 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-LINK Blockchain
+MIX Blockchain
 ===============

-LINK is an uncontrolled `linked data <https://en.wikipedia.org/wiki/Linked_data>`_ ecosystem living on the blockchain.
+MIX is an uncontrolled `linked data <https://en.wikipedia.org/wiki/Linked_data>`_ ecosystem living on the blockchain.
 It is fully public.
 It cannot be censored and no one can be prevented from participating.
 It is fully programmable at every level.
 It is a protocol for interconnected distributed content apps that empower the individual.

 The blockchain was activated on Thursday 27th April 2017 09:15:23 AM (UTC).